AN-94: Design and operation

-The most conspicuous identifying feature of the AN-94 is its magazine which is canted several degrees to the right of center (when viewed from a firing position).
+The most conspicuous identifying feature of the AN-94 is its magazine, which is canted several degrees to the right of center (when viewed from a firing position).
 This design feature is necessary to accommodate the unique ammunition feed mechanism.
 The AN-94 is chambered in the same 5.45×39mm M74 cartridge as the AK-74, and it utilizes a rotating bolt to lock the action.
 Gennadiy Nikonov and his engineers used the Russian term смещенный импульс свободного затвора (smeschennyi impuls svobodnogo zatvora) to describe the rifle's method of operation, meaning "recoil shifted pulse".
 The AN-94 was made to fire in semi and full-auto.

 When a round is fired, residual energy from the propellant charge in the cartridge acts upon the safely locked breech and bolt carrier.
-Simultaneously, a quantity of powder gases driving the bullet through the barrel is tapped and acts upon the piston in the gas tube located above and parallel to the barrel.
+Simultaneously, a quantity of powder gases driving the bullet through the barrel is trapped and acts upon the piston in the gas tube located above and parallel to the barrel.
 The movement of the piston and its connecting rod acts upon the locking bolt, causing it to rotate and allow the breech to safely open.
 This initiates the extraction and ejection cycle for the first spent cartridge.
 After the first round has been fired, the bolt and carrier group move toward the rear, ejecting the first casing towards the front of the ejection window.
 The movement of the Carrier is directly connected to a pulley system which is connected to a small metal rod on the rear side of the magazine well.
 The rod pushes a second round into the firing position.

-Once this action has completed, the bolt and carrier group will stop and move back towards the front of the gun before it has hit the rear of the receiver.
+Once this action is completed, the bolt and carrier group will stop and move back towards the front of the gun before it has hit the rear of the receiver.
 When the bolt has fully locked it will fire the second round.
 This whole process happens very quickly, and it is how the 2 round burst works.
 For any follow-up rounds, the hammer – in fact a horizontal striker, as opposed to the rotating hammer of the AK rifle – is held until every full recoil cycle is finished, to prevent the rifle firing at the extremely high rate continuously.
 This means that after every bullet the bolt and carrier group will travel the whole distance of possible travel, resulting in a more manageable rate of 600 RPM.

 Service history

-Production is estimated to have been between 2,000 and 2,500 guns, according to Jonathan Ferguson, a British firearms historian and Keeper of Firearms and Artillery at the Royal Armouries Museum.
+Production is estimated to have been between 2,000 and 2,500, according to Jonathan Ferguson, a British firearms historian and Keeper of Firearms and Artillery at the Royal Armouries Museum.

 At least one was carried by Russian troops carrying out the 2014 Russian occupation of Crimea.
 They have also been used by Russian troops deployed in Chechnya and Dagestan.